The lure of the law of attraction

 - Focus or concentration.
 This too, is a true and correct concept, based on the known fact that energy focused to a point is more powerful and productive than the same amount of energy scattered over a wide area.
 Sufficient proof of this may be adduced from the fact that when the Sun's rays are focused through a magnifying lens they will set grass on fire, whereas no amount of diffused sunlight will ever do so.
 Some proponents of the law of attraction include setting goals and planning under this head, but we should say these things have more to do with the clarity of our thinking and the organisation of our thoughts.
 On the face of it this concept does not correspond with any particular Law in The Kybalion, though we might stretch a point by saying it does correlate with the power to restrict or limit activity in any direction, such as find in the movement of the pendulum of a clock.

 - Visualisation or creative imaging.
 This corresponds with the Hermetic Laws of Mentalism, Correspondence, Vibration and Cause and Effect.
 When we clearly visualise something, we create a mental image (Mentalism), which corresponds to that which we desire and vibrates in harmony with it.
 This draws the corresponding conditions towards us, whether positive or negative, depending upon the strength of our will and our ability to visualise what we desire more or less clearly.
 But we are sorry to say that we know of very few people, occultists included, who possess sufficient will-power, concentration and mental acuity to visualise anything with any degree of success!
-In the true Occult Orders which teach visualisation techniques, such abilities take many long years of hard training to acquire, yet the believer in the law of attraction thinks he or she can acquire them after watching a few YouTube videos or idly skimming one of the books we mentioned earlier!
+In the genuine Occult Orders that teach visualisation techniques, such abilities take many long years of hard training to acquire, yet the believer in the law of attraction thinks he or she can acquire them after watching a few YouTube videos or idly skimming one of the books we mentioned earlier.

 - Self-confidence.
-The one thing that all really successful people have in common is their belief in themselves and their abilities.
+The one thing that all really successful people have in common is their unshakeable belief in themselves and their abilities.
 Where does this belief come from?
 It comes from either the memories of the lower or Higher mind and is a direct result of the experience gained in previous lives.
 We can only develop self-confidence by acting in a thoroughly confident manner.
 In short, by working at it, not by dreaming about it.
 Whatever our position in life and whatever talents we possess (and we all have some), we can find opportunities to achieve certain goals.
 Each time we do achieve something, however small, our confidence will increase and along with it our will-power.
 Consequently, self-confidence corresponds mainly to the Hermetic Law of Cause and Effect, though the Laws of Mentalism and Rhythm play their part too.
 For there is a tide in the affairs of men.
 The self-confident man or woman bends to the storm, secure in the knowledge that the tide will turn in accordance with the rhythm of life in its never ending series of adjustments and compensations.

 Now it works, now it doesn't

 Having enumerated the main concepts which comprise the so-called law of attraction it will be clear how and why it works—when it works, which is not always, or in the manner its practitioners hoped for.
 The reasons for this are legion, some of which we have discussed above.
 A weak will or the inability to concentrate or visualise effectively prevents any results, or results will be haphazard, or even the opposite of what we intended.
 This too, should be obvious.
 An electrical analogy may make our meaning clearer, for thinking is an electrical activity, and man is an electro-magnetic being, as science is slowly discovering.
 If you put in too much or the wrong type of current, you blow a fuse, too little, and the machine will not function efficiently.
-This natural phenomenon obeys the first and most important Hermetic Law enshrined in the well-known, but little understood occult maxim: 'As Above, so below.'
+This natural phenomenon obeys the second Universal Hermetic Law enshrined in the well-known, but little understood occult maxim: 'As Above, so below.'
 The wiser we become the less likelihood of blowing a fuse, and the more likely we are to obtain what we desire.

 In the film we mentioned earlier—the Secret—it is claimed that all you need to do to obtain whatever things you desire is to think about them and the 'Universe' will supply them in abundance.
 So if you think about money you will get money; if you focus on your debts you will stay in debt.
 If you think about being slim you will become slim, whereas if you constantly worry about how fat you are you will stay fat.
 Unfortunately, for the reasons discussed earlier, the Universe does not work in this simplistic and rather childish manner.
 Observe the busy ant who never takes a holiday!
 Have you ever seen a bee trying to 'attract' nectar while idling its time away in wishful thinking?
 No, of course you haven't, because both ants and bees instinctively obey the Laws of Nature, the first of which is that all beings, however humble or great, should WORK!
 Only man, in his blindness and arrogance, thinks he can cock a snook at the Laws of the Universe and obtain something for nothing.